cjacobsen2016/language-design/spec.md

 ### Built-in function `delete` ###

 A type must implement `DeleteOverrider` to override `delete`.
-Receiver in `OverrideDelete` method is set to the first parameter of `delete`.
+Method receiver is set to the first parameter of `delete`.

 ```go
 type DeleteOverrider interface {